-- ARP ACL configuration commands are described under "ARP ACLs" on page 399. - If static mode is enabled, the switch compares ARP packets to the specified ARP ACLs.
+- ◆ ARP ACLs are configured with the commands described on page 417. - If static mode is enabled, the switch compares ARP packets to the specified ARP ACLs.
 Packets matching an IP-to-MAC address binding in a permit or deny rule are processed accordingly.
 Packets not matching any of the ACL rules are dropped.
-Address bindings in the DHCP snooping database are not checked. - ◆ If static mode is not enabled, packets are first validated against the specified ARP ACL.
+Address bindings in the DHCP snooping database are not checked.

+If static mode is not enabled, packets are first validated against the specified ARP ACL.
 Packets matching a deny rule are dropped.
 All remaining packets are validated against the address bindings in the DHCP snooping database.

+'''

+Console(config) #ip arp inspection filter sales vlan 1

+Console(config)#

+'''

-Console(config)#ip arp inspection filter sales vlan 1 Console(config)# ip arp inspection This command sets the maximum number of entries saved in a log message, and log-buffer logs the rate at which these messages are sent.
+ip arp inspection This command sets the maximum number of entries saved in a log message, and log-buffer logs the rate at which these messages are sent.
 Use the no form to restore the default settings.